 - Read and write the following note values and rests: ta, ti-ti and zah (crochet, quavers and crotchet rest).

 - Clap rhythmic patterns using these note values.

 - Read and write the notes in the treble clef – be familiar with the lines and spaces, bars, and bar lines.

 - Understand time signatures 2/4, 3/4, 4/4 and how to read, write and perform rhythms for these.

 Level 2, 3 and 4 courses require participants to understand basic harmony.

 How do I register?

-When available, registrations can be done online via clicking ‘Register Online’ at the top of the page, via post or email.
-When updated, you will be able to view further details by clicking the image below.
+When more information is available, registrations can be done online via clicking ‘Register Online’ at the top of the page.